 Ancestor worship involves praying to the spirits of deceased ancestors for protection, guidance, or blessings.
 They believe that ancestral spirits are alive and must be fed and cared for.

 Malaria, influenza, dysentery, and pneumonia are the major health problems, and malnutrition is widespread.
 Infant mortality rates are high, and life expectancy is low.
 Village infirmaries and dispensaries were built, and medical workers were trained in most of the provinces.
 These village medical workers, often using only traditional medicinal herbs, now provide most of the primary health care, but it is not adequate for the great need.

-* Ask the Lord to bring forth a triumphant Sila church for the glory of His name!
+Ask the Lord to bring forth a holy and zealous Sila church for the glory of His name!

 |People Name General||Sila|

 |Alternate Names||Asong; Cu De Xu; Kha Pe; Ko Sila; Lai Chau; Shila; Si La; Sida Kha Pe|